 Finally, for those looking to experience the great outdoors, a hike, run or ride through the West Coyote Hills is sure to invigorate the body and renew the spirit.

-Rising from San Gabriel River plain, the area is a thriving ecosystem that hosts more than 130 species of plants and animals and is the only remaining unprotected natural landscape left in densely urbanized north Orange County.
+Rising from the San Gabriel River plain, the area is a thriving ecosystem that hosts more than 130 plants and animals and is the only remaining unprotected natural landscape left in densely urbanized north Orange County.

 The area is home to the 72-acre Robert E. Ward Nature Preserve, with its coyote brush, southern willow scrub, prickly coast pear, and California sagebrush.

-In springtime, the entire area is colored by purple phacelia, yellow sun cups, and orange monkey flowers, making it the closest area to Orange County to enjoy spring flowers.
+In springtime, the entire area is colored by purple phacelia, yellow sun cups, and orange monkey flowers, making it the closest location to Orange County to enjoy spring flowers.

 The surrounding hills are a habitat for many bird and animal species and provide hikers with 360-degree panoramic views of the San Gabriel and San Bernardino mountain ranges.

 If you’re looking for a quick little day trip that’s not too far from home, Fullerton has it all.